wxsd-sales/translation-guest-chat-webapp-macro/README.md

 # Translation Guest Chat Web App and Macro

-This is an example Cisco Collaboration Device Macro and Web App which enables a guest user to IM with a Webex User with automatic translation.
+This is an example Cisco Collaboration Device Macro and Web App which enables a Guest User to IM with a Webex User with automatic translation.

 ![Translation App](https://github.com/user-attachments/assets/55661e39-92df-4f8f-ad5d-4c12ea59c5e8)